kljohann/llvm/docs/LangRef.rst

 ``largest``
     The linker will choose the section containing the largest COMDAT key.
 ``noduplicates``
-    The linker requires that only section with this COMDAT key exist.
+    The linker requires that only the section with this COMDAT key exist.
 ``samesize``
     The linker may choose any COMDAT key but the sections must contain the same amount of data.